What do you need to take with you

 It’s well worth carrying your Global Health Insurance Card with you as it gives you access to state-provided healthcare in Spain at a reduced rate, or on some occasions for free.
 It shouldn’t substitute for travel insurance but can make life easier in the event of the unexpected.

-If you’re driving a British vehicle make sure you display a GB sticker if you don’t have a Europlate.
+If you’re driving a British vehicle make sure you display a UK sticker.
 If not, you run the risk of being stopped and issued with a fine.

 Headlamp converters - Les unidades de conversion luz de cruce